Malynda Hale: Personal life

 Hale met her now husband John Volk in December 2009.
 The two were wed in Santa Monica, California at First A.M.E. church of Santa Monica on December 22, 2011.
 They currently reside in North Hills, Los Angeles, CA. Volk is a former corporate attorney at Gibson Dunn and is currently a Principal Counsel at The Walt Disney Company.
-The couple co-own's JMV Entertainment music agency together.
-In March 2020 they gave birth to their first child, Sienna Rian Volk.
+The couple co-owns JMV Entertainment Production Company.
+In March 2020 they gave birth to their first child, Sienna Rian Volk and their second child Kiera Dionne Volk in June of 2024.